 - A pulse oximeter is a device that measures the amount of oxygen in your blood.
 A cord with a clip or sticky strip is placed on your finger, ear, or toe.
 The other end of the cord is hooked to a machine.

 - CVP line: A CVP line is also called a central line.
 It is an IV catheter or tube.
 It is put into a large blood vessel near your collarbone, in your neck, or in your groin.
 The groin is the area where your abdomen meets your upper leg.
 The CVP line may be used to give medicines or IV fluids.
 It may also be hooked up to a monitor to take pressure readings.
-This information helps caregivers check your heart.
+This information helps healthcare providers check your heart.

 You may be given dye before some of the following tests to help the pictures show up better.
 Tell healthcare providers if you are allergic to iodine or seafood.
 You may also be allergic to the dye.

 - Blood and urine tests: You may need blood or urine tests to check for damage to your muscles, heart, and other organs.

 - ECG: This is also called an EKG.
 An ECG is done to check for damage or problems in your heart.
 A short period of electrical activity in your heart is recorded.

 - CT scan: This test is also called a CAT scan.
 An x-ray uses a computer to take pictures of your brain.
 Your healthcare provider may do this test to check for signs of brain injury after you have electrical burns.

 - MRI: This scan uses powerful magnets and a computer to take pictures of your head or other body parts.
 An MRI may be used to look at your brain, muscles, joints, bones, or blood vessels.
 Do not enter the MRI room with any metal.
 Metal can cause serious injury.
 Tell healthcare providers if you have any metal in or on your body.